Fundamentals of Stalking Laws in Florida

 Depending on the behavior in question, the charges a person can face may include any or all of the above actions.

-If a person commits aggravated stalking, this means that they have maliciously, willfully, and repeatedly cyberstalked and harassed a person as well as made credible threats to the victim.
-This is considered a third-degree felony and may be punished with a fine up to $5,000, five years in prison, and five years of probation.
+However, if a person commits aggravated stalking, it is considered a third-degree felony and may be punished with a fine up to $5,000, five years in prison, and five years of probation.

 Defending Against Stalking Charges